If you work in tech, you may be familiar with The Bus Factor.

 - The employee intentionally withholds their knowledge out of fear of job security

-- The team doesn’t have a way to disperse knowledge so that everyone has a working understanding if not expert understanding of how to achieve something.
+- The team doesn’t have a way to disperse knowledge so that everyone has a working understanding if not an expert understanding of how to achieve something.

 In an open source project, very rarely is a maintainer hit by a bus, but they do have a tendency to just walk away from a project.